ZuluForce/FDMN/README.md

 ####To-Do
 	* Create message protocol
-	* Create "mount" system for mapping distributed files to one node
+	* Create "mount" system for mapping distributed files to one node (in-progress)
 	* Rewrite older code to make it cross-platform with Windows (maybe Mac but I don't have one to test on)

 ###Client